debsubdavis/hydropho-natics/vggish/Notes/vggish_code_notes.md

 * These features are then framed into non-overlapping examples of 0.96 seconds, where each example covers 64 mel bands and 96 frames of 10 ms each.
     * what are features? - features are generally used to train a model.
 I would guess that each stabilized log mel spectrogram is a feature.
     * How does the non-overlapping examples of 0.96 seconds relate to the original windows/hops?
+I think this is created by how the FFT are combined from the overlapping windows to result into 0.01 second frames combined into 0.96 second examples.
+So basically we break down the total audio into the windows with overlap, compute the FFT on the windows, then recombine the pieces into 0.01 second bits, combined into 0.96 second chunks.
-    * are mel bands and mel bins the same?
+    * are mel bands and mel bins the same? - It seems so (see On Mel Bands below).
+Frequencies are binned into Mel bands.
-    * how do we get from 96 frames of 10ms each back to 0.96 seconds?

 What are frequency and temporal resolution? - [read this 1/8](https://www.avisoft.com/Help/SASLab/menu_main_analyze_spectrogram_parameters.htm#:~:text=Resolution%20The%20frequency%20resolution%20depends,sample%20rate%20%2F%20FFT%20length).)